pablohga/nlw2-proffy/README.md

 Released in 2020.

-Made with passion by [Gabriel Pulga](https://github.com/gabrielpulga) 🚀.
+Made with passion by [Pablo Azevedo](https://github.com/pablohga) 🚀.
-This project is under the [MIT license](https://github.com/gabrielpulga/nlw2-proffy/blob/master/LICENSE).
+This project is under the [MIT license](https://github.com/pablohga/nlw2-proffy/blob/master/LICENSE).

 Give it a ⭐️ if this project helped you!